WordPress/gutenberg/packages/components/src/tools-panel/tools-panel-item/README.md

 The supplied label is dual purpose.
 It is used as:
-1. the human readable label for the panel's dropdown menu
+1. the human-readable label for the panel's dropdown menu
 2. a key to locate the corresponding item in the panel's menu context to determine if the panel item should be displayed.